Students on Academic Probation

 - Students who are suspended may appeal to the Vice President for Academic Affairs if they wish to return to college prior to serving the suspension period.
 If the appeal is approved, the student will be on probation status and will be held to the standards for probation students.

-Please review the College Catalog for full details of Academic Probation and Academic Suspension.
+Please review the College Catalog for full details on Academic Probation and full process for Academic Suspension.

 This calculator can be used to help predict your cumulative GPA based on grades you predict you’ll receive in the current semester.
 Using this calculator lets you estimate your potential GPA and learn what grades it will take for you to move off Academic Probation and back to Good Standing at PSC.
 If you need to calculate your GPA based on credit hours you are retaking, please visit with your Academic Probation Advisor.